lightning/bolts/07-routing-gossip.md

-# BOLT #7: P2P Node and Channel Discovery
+# BOLT #7: P2P Node and Channel Discovery and Directed Messages

 This specification describes simple node discovery, channel discovery, and channel update mechanisms that do not rely on a third-party to disseminate the information.